Blaisorblade/pdbp.github.io/index.md

 }
 ```

-The definition of `product` is an example of a recurring theme of the `PDBP` library: defining a program, or programming capability, often boils down to a *getting the types right puzzle*.
+The definition of `product` is an example of a recurring theme of the `PDBP` library.

+*Defining a program, or programming capability, often boils down to a "getting the types right" puzzle*.

 Often there is only one meaningful way to get them right.
-Let's have a look at some of the details of the typing puzzle for this definition`.
+Let's have a look at some of the details of the typing puzzle for this definition.

 The outer `` `let` `` creates, using `` `z>-->y` ``, a new argument of type `Y` for the outer `` `in` `` which, as a consequence, has an argument of type `Z && Y` available, representing two arguments, one of type `Z` and one of type `Y`.